Types of Degrees Nursing Administration Majors Are Getting

 |Hispanic or Latino||61|

-Students from other countries are interested in Nursing Administration, too.
+Americans aren’t the only ones with an interest in Nursing Administration.
 About 0.1% of those with this major are international students.

 How Much Do Nursing Administration Majors Make?